-Technology--Policy Regarding Use of the Internet Outside of School
+Technology--Policy Regarding Use of the Internet

 Catholic High School reserves the right to impose consequences for inappropriate behavior that takes place off campus and outside school hours.
 Thus, inappropriate use of technology (for example, on a home computer), may subject the student to consequences.
 Inappropriate use includes, but is not limited to, harassment, use of the school name, remarks directed to or about teachers or administrators, offensive communications and safety threats.

-Catholic High School does not actively monitor student use of technology outside of school (Internet blogs, chat rooms, etc.).
+Catholic High School does monitor student use of technology both inside and outside of school (Internet blogs, chat rooms, etc.) on the school's devices.
 While the school's filtering system establishes parameters for appropriate use while on campus, students and parents/guardians are primarily responsible for the appropriate and ethical use of technology, especially in the home.